sg1110/MembershipCard/README.md

 Connect to the mssql server and run the commands that are listed in create_db folder.
 These commands will create the database, table and the required sprocs.

 - To stop the docker container running run kill.sh script.
-If this step is being followed from the steped mentione above please use the command mentione below to go back a folder.
+If this step is being followed from the step mentioned above please use the command mentione below to go back a folder.

 ```
 cd ..